JuliaDataCubes/YAXArrays.jl/docs/src/adding_new.md

 This can be followed by an arbitrary number of additional arguments `addargs`.

 You can read about cube masks here [Cube Masks](@ref).
-In case you don't want to treat the cube's mask individually, you can leave out the `m_out` arguments and have missing values treated through DataArrays or using NaNs.
+In case you don't want to treat the cube's mask individually, you can leave out the `m_out` arguments and have missing values treated through NullableArrays or using NaNs.
 Once you have defined your function, you can register it whith `registerDATFunction`

 In most processing frameworks of this kind, you have some kind of apply function that you pass your function to and specify the dimension number of your array that you want to slice.
 Here we take a different approach.
 Our datacubes have named axes and usually a function is supposed to be applied on slices